azanebrain/sparqlverse-r/fetching-filtering/README.md

-# Description: Fetching and Filtering Examples
+# Fetching and Filtering

+Description: Fetching and filtering playground examples

 ## Setup
 - Make a copy of `endpoint.txt.sample` named `endpoint.txt` and set the endpoint for SVX